mmacdonaldsilvercity/mmacdonaldsilvercity.github.io/_posts/2015-11-25-complexity-of-software.markdown

 The total number of logic decisions, for this one process, for one campus, for a single month is just under 42.7 million.

+One campus, out of nine supported campuses, representing about 18% of the total number of active employees paid.
+For the entire month, for all pay cycles, for all campuses, you are looking at 237 million logic branches, just and only to create the pay deposits and checks.

 I don’t want to continue counting what the total number of decisions for a single month would be.
-This single program represents quite a bit less than an hour of elapsed time per month out of a batch schedule that amounts to about 40 hours per month.
+This **single process** represents quite a bit less than an hour of elapsed time per month out of a batch schedule that amounts to about 40 hours per month.
 And, there is online processing executed as part of the application, running 12 hours per day every business day.
+This being just 18% of the total workload for the payroll application running for the nine campuses.

 I started thinking about this when a month or so ago I was at one of the kids activities that was held at a high school.
 One of the dads there proudly mentioned that the construction company he works for built the school, a $180 million project.
 Shortly after that, I came across the statistic that less than 10% of large IT projects (much smaller in total cost than that single high school construction) are fully successful.